atomistic-machine-learning/G-SchNet/README.md

 The following commands will create a new conda environment called _"gschnet"_ and install all dependencies (tested on Ubuntu 18.04):

-    conda create -n gschnet python=3.7 pytorch=1.3.1 torchvision cudatoolkit=10.1 ase=3.19.0 openbabel=2.4.1 rdkit=2019.09.2.0 -c pytorch -c openbabel -c defaults -c conda-forge
+    conda create -n gschnet python=3.7 pytorch=1.5.0 torchvision cudatoolkit=10.2 ase=3.19.0 openbabel=2.4.1 rdkit=2019.09.2.0 -c pytorch -c openbabel -c defaults -c conda-forge
     conda activate gschnet
     pip install 'schnetpack==0.3'

-Replace _"cudatoolkit=10.1"_ with _"cpuonly"_ if you do not want to utilize a GPU for training/generation.
+Replace _"cudatoolkit=10.2"_ with _"cpuonly"_ if you do not want to utilize a GPU for training/generation.
 However, we strongly recommend to use a GPU if available.

-# Getting started
+# Getting started with G-SchNet and QM9
 Clone the repository into your folder of choice:

     git clone https://github.com/atomistic-machine-learning/G-SchNet.git

 ### Training a model
-A model with the same settings as described in the paper can be trained by running gschnet_qm9_script.py with standard parameters:
+A model with the same settings as described in the paper can be trained by running gschnet_script.py with standard parameters:

-    python ./G-SchNet/gschnet_qm9_script.py train gschnet ./data/ ./models/gschnet/ --split 50000 5000 --cuda
+    python ./G-SchNet/gschnet_script.py train gschnet ./data/ ./models/gschnet/ --split 50000 5000 --cuda

 The training data (QM9) is automatically downloaded and preprocessed if not present in ./data/ and the model will be stored in ./models/gschnet/.
 With _--split 50000 5000_, 50k molecules are used as the training set, 5k are used for validation, and the remaining structures are left out as a test set.